Waiting in Hope

 Acts 29 Partners

 Acts 29 is a diverse, global family of church-planting churches.
-We supported and helped over 50 church plants via Acts 29 US West—as well as other churches near and far, including Puyallup, Alaska, Brazil, Japan, Albania, and Turkey.
+We supported and helped over 50 church plants via Acts 29 US West—as well as other churches near and far, including Alaska, Japan, and Turkey.
 Click here to learn more about each of them.

 SupportED Organizations and Church Plants